sandstreamdev/std/README.md

 ##### Questions

-- How to check if array is empty?
+- How to check if an array is empty?

 #### partition

 Partitions the given array to the ones that pass the given predicate function and the ones that do not.
-By [convention of the Haskell's Data.Either](http://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Either.html), values that pass the predicate are placed at right.
+By [convention of the Haskell's Data.Either](http://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Either.html), values that pass the predicate are placed at the right.

 ##### Type signature